euberdeveloper/euberlog/README.md

 * __br(n?: number): void__: Logs `n` empty lines.
 The default value of `n` is `1`.
 * __hr(n?: number, color?: string, symbol: string): void__: Logs `n` hr lines, coloured with `color` and constituted by `symbol` characters.
 THe default value of `n` is `1`, the default colour is `'white'` and the default symbol is `'-'`.
 * __setOptions(options?: Options | string): void__: It changes the options of the logger instance.
 It is almost as using the class constructor, with the difference that a new instance will not be created.

+### Default instance

+There is a default export consisting in an instance of `Logger` with default options

 ## Development